awesomelistsio/awesome/README.md

 ## Frameworks

+* **[Awesome Angular](https://github.com/awesomelistsio/awesome-angular):** A curated list of libraries and resources for Angular.
+* **[Awesome CMS](https://github.com/awesomelistsio/awesome-cms):** A curated list of awesome content management systems (CMS), libraries, tools, platforms, and resources.
+* **[Awesome Django](https://github.com/awesomelistsio/awesome-django):** A curated list of packages and resources for Django.
 * **[Awesome Electron](https://github.com/awesomelistsio/awesome-electron):** A curated list of awesome resources for developing applications with Electron, a framework that allows you to build cross-platform desktop apps using web technologies.
+* **[Awesome Flask](https://github.com/awesomelistsio/awesome-flask):** A curated list of tools and extensions for the Flask web framework.
-* **[Awesome UI Components](https://github.com/awesomelistsio/awesome-ui-components)** A curated list of awesome UI component libraries, frameworks, kits, and resources for building beautiful, reusable user interfaces.
+* **[Awesome Headless CMS](https://github.com/awesomelistsio/awesome-headless-cms):** A curated list of awesome Headless CMS platforms, tools, resources, and guides for decoupled content management.
-* **[Awesome WordPress Headless](https://github.com/awesomelistsio/awesome-wordpress-headless/tree/main)** A curated list of resources, tools, frameworks, and guides for building headless WordPress websites.
+* **[Awesome JAMstack](https://github.com/awesomelistsio/awesome-jamstack):** A curated list of awesome tools, resources, services, and guides for building websites and apps with the JAMstack architecture.
-* **[Awesome Jekyll](https://github.com/awesomelistsio/awesome-jekyll)** A curated list of awesome tools, themes, plugins, and resources for Jekyll.
+* **[Awesome Jekyll](https://github.com/awesomelistsio/awesome-jekyll):** A curated list of awesome tools, themes, plugins, and resources for Jekyll.
-* **[Awesome CMS](https://github.com/awesomelistsio/awesome-cms)** A curated list of awesome content management systems (CMS), libraries, tools, platforms, and resources.
+* **[Awesome Laravel](https://github.com/awesomelistsio/awesome-laravel):** A curated list of packages and ecosystem resources for Laravel.
-* **[Awesome Headless CMS](https://github.com/awesomelistsio/awesome-headless-cms)** A curated list of awesome Headless CMS platforms, tools, resources, and guides for decoupled content management.
+* **[Awesome Next.js](https://github.com/awesomelistsio/awesome-next.js):** A curated list of tools, templates, and resources for Next.js.
-* **[Awesome JAMstack](https://github.com/awesomelistsio/awesome-jamstack)** A curated list of awesome tools, resources, services, and guides for building websites and apps with the JAMstack architecture.
+* **[Awesome Rails](https://github.com/awesomelistsio/awesome-rails/tree/main):** A curated list of tools and resources for Ruby on Rails.
-* **[Awesome Tailwind CSS](https://github.com/awesomelistsio/awesome-tailwindcss)** A curated list of awesome tools, components, templates, and resources for Tailwind CSS.
+* **[Awesome Tailwind CSS](https://github.com/awesomelistsio/awesome-tailwindcss):** A curated list of awesome tools, components, templates, and resources for Tailwind CSS.
+* **[Awesome UI Components](https://github.com/awesomelistsio/awesome-ui-components):** A curated list of awesome UI component libraries, frameworks, kits, and resources for building beautiful, reusable user interfaces.
+* **[Awesome WordPress Headless](https://github.com/awesomelistsio/awesome-wordpress-headless/tree/main):** A curated list of resources, tools, frameworks, and guides for building headless WordPress websites.

 ## Gaming Development